apache/parquet-format/Compression.md

 Parquet allows the data block inside dictionary pages and data pages to be compressed for better space efficiency.
-The Parquet format supports several compression covering different areas in the compression ratio / processing cost spectrum.
+The Parquet format supports several compression codecs covering different areas in the compression ratio / processing cost spectrum.

 The detailed specifications of compression codecs are maintained externally by their respective authors or maintainers, which we reference hereafter.